Northern Greece: Broader term and NUTS usage

 The term Lower Greece was mentioned in 16th century western correspondence when the region was under Ottoman rule, it included Northern Epirus and Western Macedonia.

-The term Northern Greece may also, according to context, incorporate the region Epirus.
+The term Northern Greece may also, according to context, incorporate the region of Epirus.
 When Epirus is included, it is broadly coterminous with the "New Lands" (Νέες Χώρες), i.e. the territories added to the Kingdom of Greece after the Balkan Wars of 1912–13, as opposed to pre-1912 "Old Greece" (Παλαιά Ελλάδα).
 This distinction survives in the ecclesiastical domain, where the dioceses of the "New Lands" de jure still adhere to the Patriarchate of Constantinople, but are de facto under the Church of Greece.

 Voreia Ellada is also one of the four Greek NUTS regions, created for statistical purposes by the European Union.
-Until 2014, it encompassed the four administrative regions Eastern Macedonia and Thrace, Central Macedonia, West Macedonia and Thessaly.
+Until 2014, it encompassed the four administrative regions Eastern Macedonia and Thrace, Central Macedonia, Western Macedonia and Thessaly.
 Coming into effect in January 2015, the Greek NUTS regions were redefined, with Voreia Ellada now encompassing Epirus instead of Thessaly.
 This NUTS division is not used by Greece for any administrative purposes.